neherlab/nextalign/README.md

 Hint:

-> On Ubuntu you can build LLVM project (including Clang) with a script provided in `scripts/deps/build_llvm.sh`.
+> 💡 On Ubuntu you can build LLVM project (including Clang) with a script provided in `scripts/deps/build_llvm.sh`.
 It depends on binutils which should be built with `scripts/deps/build_binutils.sh` prior to that.
 There is also a script to build GCC: `scripts/deps/build_gcc.sh`.
 Refer to comments inside these scripts for the list of dependencies required.
+As a result of these scripts, the ready-to-use compilers will be in `3rdparty/gcc` and `3rdparty/llvm`,

->
+> 💡 The projects' build system is setup to automatically pickup the `gcc` and `g++` executables from `3rdparty/gcc/bin/`, and `clang` and `clang++` executables from `3rdparty/llvm/bin/` if any of those exist.

-> The projects' build system is setup to automatically pickup the `gcc` and `g++` executables from `3rdparty/gcc/bin/`, and `clang` and `clang++` executables from `3rdparty/llvm/bin/` if any of those exist.
+---

 <h3 id="performance" align="center">
 🚅 Performance